MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-app-service-introduction.md

 - **Secure** - Defender for App Service assesses the resources covered by your App Service plan and generates security recommendations based on its findings.
 To harden your App Service resources, use the detailed instructions in these recommendations.

 - **Detect** - Defender for App Service detects a multitude of threats to your App Service resources by monitoring:
-  - the VM instance in which your App Service is running, and its management interface
+  - the Virtual Machine (VM) instance in which your App Service is running, and its management interface
   - the requests and responses sent to and from your App Service apps
   - the underlying sandboxes and VMs
   - App Service internal logs - available thanks to the visibility that Azure has as a cloud provider